yapaytech/dahiai-docs/source/includes/_template.md

   -H 'content-type: application/json' \
   -d '{"data":{"id":1}}'
 ```

+First of all let's say we want to pass a paramater to uri from post body we use to call template endpoint or get query paramaters to call template endpoint.
+At this point of system (creation of url) you have access to static data from template object, and body object.
+More info about body object can be found in Usage Section.

 For example let's say our uri is like this `https://jsonplaceholder.typicode.com/posts/{{id}}`.
 Here it will try to access data.id value from body.
 So we want to send id paramater in id here.
 As default `{{key}}` would try to read 'key' data from request.body.data object.
 If you want to access to static data from your template you can use `{{#data.x}}` shown in second schema.